 Our whole idea was to shut the recount down, and that's why we were there.

-Another GOP strategist, Brad Blakeman, also takes credit for running the event, but Stone insists it was him who was responsible for causing a staged uprising that was intended to disrupt the carrying out of the election for the purposes of installing his preferred candidate, George W. Bush.
+Another GOP strategist, Brad Blakeman, also takes credit for running the event, but Stone insists it was him who is responsible for causing a staged uprising that was intended to disrupt the carrying out of the election for the purposes of installing his preferred candidate, George W. Bush.

 If I were Roger, I would simply not bring up the 2000 election, since doing so has the potential to remind people that he was deeply involved in an event that's weirdly similar to the events of the 6th back in 2000.

-He's attacking Luna as a bad candidate, and then Alex says that she'd be good to replace Senator Blumenthal, and Roger says yes.
+He's attacking Luna as a bad candidate, and then Alex says that she'd be good to replace Senator Blumenthal, and Roger says, yes.

 Meanwhile, Richard Blumenthal is a senator from Connecticut.